larray-project/larray/doc/source/contribute.rst

 This file contains an ongoing change log for the next release.
 Add an entry to this file to document your fix, enhancement or (unavoidable) breaking change.
 If you hesitate in which section to add your change log, feel free to ask.
-Make sure to include the GitHub issue number when adding your entry (using `` closes :issue:`issue-number` `` where `issue-number` is the number associated with the fixed issue).
+Make sure to include the GitHub issue number when adding your entry (using `` closes :issue:`123` `` where `123` is the number associated with the fixed issue).

 Step 6: Commit your changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When you think you have (finally) fixed the issue (after documenting your code, running all the tests
-and adding a change log), make sure that one of your commit messages start with ``fix #issue-number :``
+When all the above is done, commit your changes.
+Make sure that one of your commit messages start with
-where `issue-number` is the number associated with the fixed issue before to start any pull request
+``fix #123 :`` (where `123` is the issue number) before to start any pull request
 (see `this github page <https://help.github.com/articles/closing-issues-using-keywords>`_ for more details).

 Step 7: Push your changes